Understanding National Income: Importance & How It’s Measured

 - Policy Formulation: Governments rely on national income data to draft fiscal and monetary policies, allocate resources, and implement welfare schemes.

-- International Comparisons: National income facilitates comparisons between countries, helping to evaluate relative economic strengths and weaknesses.
+- International Comparisons: It facilitates comparisons between countries, helping to evaluate relative economic strengths and weaknesses.

-- Investment Decisions: Investors and businesses analyze national income trends to make informed decisions regarding investments, expansions, and market strategies.
+- Investment Decisions: Investors and businesses analyze it’s trends to make informed decisions regarding investments, expansions, and market strategies.

 Components of national income collectively reflect a nation’s economic output.
 The main components are: